ljt12138/Hyper-OS/docs/4user/program.md

 ### Tail Check

 After any memory access operation, the handle will do **tail check**.
-If the interrupt flag is `true`, in other words, there is an external interrupt, the program will stop itself, release CPU access and notify the LAPIC atomicly.
+If the interrupt flag is `true`, (in other words, there is an external interrupt), the program will stop itself, release CPU access and notify the LAPIC atomicly.
 After that, ISR for external interrupt (actually a thread) starts processing.

 ```sequence
 APIC -> process 1: set interrupt flag